Top 10 Best 4×4 Cars

 In-car tech features include rear-seat entertainment screens, wi-fi, surround-view cameras and head-up display.

-The Land Rover Discovery goes from 0-62mph in 9.3 seconds – admittedly not as fast as many competitors, but few cars have the same control when towing heavy trailers or driving across difficult terrain.
+In terms of performance the Discovery will hit 62mph in 9.3 seconds – admittedly not as fast as many competitors, but few cars have the same control when towing caravans or driving across difficult terrain.
 And this is just one of many features that give the Discovery an incredible edge over numerous rivals.

 - Excellent workhorse